Highlighting the local chefs, restaurants, and businesses that rock.

 Set yourself up for success when you shop at Round Rock Honey.
 They sell pickle juice to help you stay hydrated while working outside, and new and used beekeeping supplies.

 Round Rock is one of the best places to get your hands on truly fresh, raw, and local honey so make sure to stop by during your visit to Round Rock!
-Be a busy bee as you explore additional Round Rock spots that rock like: The Kenney Fort Pub, Palermo Pasta House, Liberty Barbecue, and Gourmet Texas Pasta.
+Be a busy bee as you explore additional Round Rock spots that rock like: The Kenney Fort Pub, Palermo Pasta House, and Gourmet Texas Pasta.

 *all photos courtesy of Round Rock Honey